 Four internal pockets on the inner tent provide handy storage.

-In two seasons of extensive use I had no problems with ingress of water from the outer canopy.
+In three of extensive use I had no problems with ingress of water from the outer canopy.

 Lastly the tent is well ventilated with three openings in the roof of the outer tent held open by strips with Velcro attachments.